kormax/osaifu-keitai-google-pixel/README.md

     And following downsides:
       - Requires keeping ROOT for retaining access to the Osaifu-Keitai app.
 Need to play the SafetyNet survival horror game in order to keep access to Google Wallet.
-3. (Verified) By [removing](https://github.com/sunilpaulmathew/De-Bloater) the original `com.google.android.pixelnfc` apk and uploading a patched one that returns successful check on every request.
+3. (Success) By [removing](https://github.com/sunilpaulmathew/De-Bloater) the original `com.google.android.pixelnfc` apk and uploading a patched one that returns successful check on every request.
 As MSM does not check its signature (cause as of now there is no way for it to do so) everything works from the get go.
 This is the way i've done it (proof in the GIFs at the beginning of this page).
 This soultion has the same upsides and downsides as 2), although more complex to replicate.

 My personal advice is to go with solution 2.1), as it does not require you to make any modifications to software and/or create your own one.

 If you go with 2) or 3), you should know the following tips:
 1. If you want to initialize Osaifu-Keitai with Google Wallet, you have to install [Universal SafetyNet Fix](https://github.com/Displax/safetynet-fix) in order to pass SafetyNet.
-For me it did the job from the get go.
+For me it did the job from the get go;
 2. To verify successful SafetyNet attestation, you can use the [YASNAC](https://play.google.com/store/apps/details?id=rikka.safetynetchecker).
-It should return PASS.
+It should return PASS;
 3. To delete a system app, you can use [De-Bloater](https://github.com/sunilpaulmathew/De-Bloater).
-Reboot the system after removing the patch.
+Reboot the system after removing the patch;
-4. To unpack and pack apk into modifyable [SMALI](https://github.com/google/smali) form, use [apktool](https://ibotpeaches.github.io/Apktool/).
+4. To unpack and pack apk into modifyable [SMALI](https://github.com/google/smali) form, use [apktool](https://ibotpeaches.github.io/Apktool/);
-5. To verify that your SMALI modifications did not break the code, you can decompile the app into java source code using [jadx](https://github.com/skylot/jadx) and check that the modifyed code has no errors.
+5. To verify that your SMALI modifications did not break the code, you can decompile the app into java source code using [jadx](https://github.com/skylot/jadx) and check that the modifyed code has no errors;
-Be aware that this decompilation is lossy and cannot be used for patching.
+Be aware that this decompilation is lossy and cannot be used for patching;
+6. To sideload required apps to your device in case they aren't available on Play Store, use APKMirror or APKPure.
+Beware most APK upload sites allow user contributions, so be careful when selecting which app to download as protections are not failproof.
+Best alternative to those sites is Aurora Store, which allows to spoof any device/client/region in order to download required app directly from Google's servers.
+Beware that Google isn't really happy about it as it breaks their TOS, so you might encounter problems using it.
+Moreover, don't not use your personal account with it;
-6. Some Osaifu-Keitai partner apps are geoblocked, I had to use multiple VPNs before it let me provision some services.
+7. Some Osaifu-Keitai partner apps are geoblocked, I had to use multiple VPNs before it let me provision some services;
-6. Some apps detect root by tring to invoke Magisk.
-In this case you have to hide Magisk and add the problematic app into the denylist.
+8. Some apps detect root by tring to invoke Magisk.
+In this case you have to hide Magisk and add the problematic app into the denylist;
-7. If you plan on unrooting, DO NOT lock the bootloader before verifying that an unrooted install is bootable.
-You can use recovery if direct factory image flashing does not work.
+9. If you plan on unrooting, DO NOT lock the bootloader before verifying that an unrooted install is bootable.
+You can use recovery if direct factory image flashing does not work;
-8. When following tutorials, watch/read the tutorial FIRST before going forward with its steps.
+10. When following tutorials, watch/read the tutorial FIRST before going forward with its steps.
 Rewatch/Reread multiple times, and follow the tutorial closely in order not to skip an important step.

 # Extras